A Neural Tangent Kernel Perspective of GANs: Limits of Previous Studies

-\looseness=-1 In this setting, the Jensen-Shannon and $\chi^2$-divergence are constant since $\halpha$ and $\hbeta$ generally do not have the same support.
-This is the theoretical reason given by \citet{Arjovsky2017a} to introduce new losses, such as in WGAN \citep{Arjovsky2017b}.
-However, this is inconsistent with empirical results showing that GANs can be trained with these losses.
-Actually, perhaps surprisingly, in the alternating optimization setting used in practice --\ as described by \cref{eq:gen_descent}\ -- the constancy of $\Lo_{\halpha}$ does not imply that $\nabla_x c_{f^\star_{\alpha}}$ in \cref{eq:gen_descent} is zero on these points; see \cref{sec:optimality,app:alternating_optim} for further discussion on this matter.
-Yet, in their theoretical framework where the discriminator can take arbitrary values, this gradient field is not even defined for any loss $\Lo_\halpha$.
+In this setting, the Jensen-Shannon and $\chi^2$ divergences are constant since $\halpha_g$ and $\hbeta$ generally do not have the same support, which would imply that the generator could not be properly trained since it would receive null gradients.
+This is the theoretical reason given by \citet{Arjovsky2017a} to introduce new losses and constraints for the discriminator such as in WGAN \citep{Arjovsky2017b}.
+However, this is inconsistent with empirical results showing that GANs could already be trained adequately even without the latter losses and constraints \cite{Radford2016}.
+This entails that widely accepted theoretical frameworks miss a central ingredient in their modeling of constrained-free GANs.
+Uncovering the missing pieces and understanding how they affect training is one of the aims of the current work.

+In fact, in the alternating optimization setting as in \cref{eq:gen_descent}, the constancy of $\Lo_{\halpha_g}$, or even of $\Co_{f^\star_{\alpha_g}}$, does not imply that $\nabla_x c_{f^\star_{\alpha_g}}$ in \cref{eq:gen_descent} is zero on these points.
+This stems from the gradient of \cref{eq:gen_descent} ignoring the dependency of the optimal discriminator on the generator's parameters: while $\grad_{\theta} \app{\Co_{f^\star_{\alpha_g}}}{\alpha_g}$ might be null, the gradient of \cref{eq:gen_descent} differs and may not be zero, thereby changing the actual loss $\mathscr{C}$ optimized by the generator.
+This fact is unaccounted for in many prior analyses, like the ones of \citet{Arjovsky2017b} and \citet{Arora2017}.
+We refer to \cref{sec:optimality,app:alternating_optim} for further discussion.